calexat-123/gdal_dask_reproject/README.md

     band 2 and band 3: resampled by bilinear
 ```

-#### Adapted from the work of Kirill Kouzoubov in OpenDataCube and with the desire to have a standalone GDAL dask reprojection package: (Note: all errors are my own).
+#### Based on the work of Kirill Kouzoubov in OpenDataCube and with the desire to have a standalone GDAL dask reprojection package: (Note: all errors are my own).

 [Issue in rioxarray](https://github.com/corteva/rioxarray/issues/119)